‘Baby Boomers ONLY’: Dollar Tree manager out of job over help wanted sign

 WNDU reported that the manager no longer works for Dollar Tree.

-While the sign was attention-grabbing, some considered it to be discriminatory toward younger workers.
+While the sign was attention-grabbing, some considered the sign to be discriminatory toward younger workers.

 Instead, states may have laws to protect younger workers from discrimination.
 Indiana is not one of those states, with state law protecting “individuals who are at least 40 years of age, but not yet 75.”